mtgjson/mtgjson-website/docs/data-models/card-deck/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### printings
-> A list of set codes the card was printed in, formatted in uppercase.
+> A list of set printing codes the card was printed in, formatted in uppercase.
 >
 > - **Type:** `array[string]`
 > - **Introduced:** `v4.0.0`